 “The brain works like Legos,” said Shadow.
 “People store information and build upon it, so tell practical stories to find something they can identify with from the field or life.
 You’ll be surprised how they can relate and remember the information.”

 In fact, Shadow told me a funny story about this grandmother and a Trojan virus that I’ll never forget!
 I learned some interesting facts about cybersecurity during this interview (it really works).

 Many companies offer training boot camps and programs where the end goal for learners is to pass an exam.
 So, it is important to teach the learners what they need to know for course content, as well as prepare them to successfully pass the technical exam.
 For instance, Shadow uncovers what they do not know by reviewing multiple choice questions while teaching them how to eliminate the wrong answers first.
 This technique teaches them how to approach different questions and eliminate incorrect answers, while reviewing important vocabulary.
 This becomes a best practice that can be applied to taking the technical exam.

 Our world makes it easier than ever to share information across social platforms, devices, and systems.
 With that freedom comes an increase in daily security risks and threats.
 Data security is now everyone’s problem, and all employees play a role in preventing cybersecurity threats.

 By providing cybersecurity training to all employees and applying best practices when training an audience with varying levels of technical expertise, organizations can prepare employees on cyber-attack awareness and mitigate the harmful risks associated with these threats.

 Our Learning and Development experts, like Shadow, can help train your employees and offer guidance on best practices.
-Learn more about how to get started in cybersecurity training.
+Visit our Cybersecurity Training page to learn more about how to get started in cybersecurity training.